juju/docs/src/en/clouds-k8s.md

 applications at scale.
 See the
 [Kubernetes documentation][upstream-kubernetes-docs] for more information.

-The objective of this page is how to add an existing Kubernetes cluster to Juju.
-It is not about showing how to install Kubernetes *with* Juju, although we do give pointers on how to do so.
+The objective of this page is to give an overview of how an existing Kubernetes cluster can be integrated with Juju and what the general workflow is once that's done.
+Links will be provided to pages that preset more theory as well as to practical tutorials.
+Although this page is not about showing how to install Kubernetes itself, we do give pointers on how to do so.

 Essentially, Juju is able to treat the added cluster as it does any other of its known clouds (i.e. create models and deploy charms).
 There are some differences to working with such a cloud and they are called out in the following section.

-This document refers to page
-[Persistent storage and Kubernetes][charms-storage-k8s] in a few places.
-You may want to familiarise yourself with it now.

 ## Juju Kubernetes-specific workflow